configwizard/gaspump-api/README.md

 replacing `<YOUR ACCESS TOKEN>` with your access token you retrieved earlier.

 Now when building a project that uses this api, like gaspump.react you should have no issues building

+## Examples

+Run any of the examples, they don't rely on anything except the api and what is contained in each file.

+Using the documentation at [neo-doc](https://amlwwalker.github.io/neo-docs/introduction/) you should get on just fine.